2 WAY LOOKUP IN EXCEL

 ►SUMPRODUCT converts the two Boolean arrays into its numeric equivalent of 1 & o and then using the techniques of conjunction truth table, adds up the data in the intersections 55+27+29+41+43+51+21 = 267

-What if you need to sum total orders for more than one customer?
+How to get sum total orders for more than one customer?

 What is the total quantity of ALL items ordered by Brosina Hoffman & Irene Maddox on 28-08-2010?